Whether you’re working for a business online or creating one of your own, there are a lot of things that you need to know about file transfers.

 There are several reasons why you may want to use this hosting option, including:

-- You can use your FTP server to transfer data from one computer to your FTP accounts
+- You can use your FTP server to transfer files from one computer to your FTP accounts

-- Create an intranet so that you can share files or offer secure FTP access
+- Create an intranet so to facilitate file transfers or offer secure file transfer protocol access

 - Free up disk space on a physical server by hosting data on a shared server